HsiangHung/Machine_Learning_Note/Regression/Decision Tree/README.md

 Because the number of data points for both branches (FALSE and TRUE) is equal or less than 3 we stop further branching and assign the average of each branch to the related leaf node.
 [steps](images/DTR_split_sunny2.png)

-## Coefficient of Variation

-In [[Saed Sayad]][Decision Tree - Regression], the author mentioned using Coefficient of Variance (CV), to decide when to stop splitting in the DTR.
-CV is defined as SD/mean.

-Followed the above exmaple, after first split, in the `overlook = overcast` branch, CV is 8%, below threshold 10%.
-Therefore we can stop to split this branch.